 How to do it

-Use the apps!
-The iOS app works only with iPads and includes a Teacher Dashboard that allows educators to compare multiple students’ stories and solutions.
-The Web app works on any connected device or computer and does not include the Teacher Dashboard, but is a great way to capture a student’s story in the moment.
+Use the web app!
+The Web app works on any connected device or computer and is a great way to capture a student’s story in the moment.

 Accessibility Mode: This mode puts everything on one page with open text boxes.
 This is a great option for folks using screen readers.
 Also, if the student is not able to input their story themselves, this is a nice option for an educator to use in order to capture the student’s voice.